| |

 Refrigerate

-You can store most homemade dog food in the refrigerator for 3-5 days.
+You can store most homemade dog food in the refrigerator for 3 to 5 days.
 To keep the food safe, ensure your refrigerator is set at 40°F (4°C) or lower.

 Freeze for long-term storage

 If you make a larger batch, consider freezing portions for later use.
 Portion the food into serving sizes before freezing to thaw what you need.
-Frozen homemade dog food can last for 2-3 months.
+Homemade frozen dog food can last 2-3 months.

 Thaw safely

-When ready to serve frozen dog food, thaw it in the refrigerator for several hours or overnight.
+When ready to serve, thaw the frozen dog food in the refrigerator for several hours or overnight.

-Avoid thawing at room temperature, which can promote bacteria growth.
+Avoid thawing at room temperature, which can promote bacterial growth.

 Reheat gently

-Before serving, gently reheat refrigerated or thawed food in the microwave or stove.
+Before serving, gently reheat refrigerated or thawed food in the microwave or on the stovetop.

 Ensure it’s warmed to a safe temperature (not hot), and let it cool slightly before serving to avoid burning your dog’s mouth.